 Outside of oddball situations like Titan, the “designed to enforce” requirement probably doesn’t do much for the employee.
 But lawyers in Texas non-compete cases should at least be aware of the requirement and consider whether the contract meets it.

-Zach Wolfe (email@example.com) is a Texas trial lawyer who handles non-compete and trade secret litigation.
-Thomson Reuters named him a 2020 Texas “Super Lawyer”® for Business Litigation.
+Zach Wolfe (email@example.com) is a Texas trial lawyer who handles non-compete and trade secret litigation at Zach Wolfe Law Firm.
+Thomson Reuters named him a Texas “Super Lawyer”® for Business Litigation in 2020 and 2021.
 This post is dedicated to Bob Schneider.